babel/website/website/blog/2019-11-07-babels-funding-plans.md

 ## Funding Plans

-We believe that Babel would benefit immensely from more than one person being funded to work on the project, and want to secure funding for three additional team members, [Nicolò](https://twitter.com/NicoloRibaudo), and [Jùnliàng](https://twitter.com/JLHwung), and [Kai](https://twitter.com/kai_cataldo) as part-time maintainers.
+We believe that Babel would benefit immensely from more than one person being funded to work on the project, and want to secure funding for three additional team members, [Nicolò](https://twitter.com/NicoloRibaudo), [Jùnliàng](https://twitter.com/JLHwung), and [Kai](https://twitter.com/kai_cataldo) as part-time maintainers.

 We are setting up an additional funding goal of $12,000/month through [Open Collective](https://opencollective.com/babel).
 This is $4,000/month each, which is the target we have defined for a part-time salary.